CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 Some hints:

-- To change the tracer numbers or block sizes required at build time, edit the **cice.settings** file.
+- To change the block sizes required at build time, edit the **cice.settings** file.
 - To change namelist, manually edit the **ice_in** file
 - To change batch settings, manually edit the top of the **cice.run** or **cice.test** (if running a test) file
 - To turn on the debug compiler flags, set ``ICE_BLDDEBUG`` in **cice.setttings** to true